busesahinbas/Calculator_SwiftUI/README.md

 # Calculator_SwiftUI_2023

-A recreation of the iOS calculator app that does basic arithmetic functions written in SwiftUI and MVVM design pattern.
+A recreation of the iOS calculator app that does basic math functions written in SwiftUI and MVVM design pattern.

 ## Technologies
 - SwiftUI